• Home

 I may take the easy way out with the dumplings, but I want shredded chicken in my pot.
 So, after pressure cooking, I shred the chicken while the dumplings cook.
 You don't have to do that - you can serve the chicken pieces with dumplings on the side and the pot liquid as gravy.
 Either way, this is simple comfort food, thanks to my Instant Pot.

-Recipe: Instant Pot Chicken and Dumplings
+Instant Pot Chicken Dumplings and Variations

 Inspired by: Salsa Verde Chicken and Dumplings, Perfect One-Dish Dinners, Pam Anderson